mikey242/kudos-donations/readme.txt

 * Simplify completed payments settings (it is no longer possible to have a custom return url AND a pop-up message)
 * Add "Clear object cache" to debug actions
 * Add white background to form elements
-* Fixed compatibility issues with JavaScript minifiers (e.g WP-Optimize, Autoptimize)
+* Fixed compatibility issues with JavaScript minifiers (e.g. "WP-Optimize", "Autoptimize")
 * Rearrange debug actions page
 * Update Mollie API client to 2.37.1
 * Update ActionScheduler to 3.3.0